-How can you improve your relationships?
+How can I improve my relationships?

 If you want to strengthen existing relationships, reach out to people you already know, such as co-workers, family, friends-of-friends or neighbours.
 Suggest that you would like to be in touch more often, and organise to have a coffee, go for a walk, or do another activity you both enjoy.

-If you are experiencing a period of unemployment and are feeling lonely as a result, you may need to be more intentional in fostering existing relationships, or making new connections.
+If you are experiencing a period of unemployment and are feeling lonely as a result, you may need to be more intentional in fostering existing relationships or making new connections.

-Remember – good relationships take time and energy
+Good relationships take time and energy